BaoYiLeeby/assessment-CDN/README.md

   - *[HttpDelete]*: method responds to an HTTP POST request
   - To test the app,
     - Note: *Id* in the URL is required to identify the want-to-delete record.

+  Both *Id* of 1 and 2 are deleted

   Successful response code: 204 (No Content)
   ![image](https://github.com/BaoYiLeeby/assessment-CDN/assets/60701681/513631ae-70d6-45f4-b634-adb16c83b065)